Skov0/ezSMS/README.md

 <p align="center"><img src="http://skovdev.net/public_share/kY6kZx.jpg"></p>

-<center>Website for sending SMSes from your browser.
-Can be easily changed to work with your SMS Gateway provider</center>
+<p align="center">Website for sending SMSes from your browser.
+Can be easily changed to work with your SMS Gateway provider</p>

 ## Features
 Send SMS to a specific number.<br>